wnameless/sheet2hash/README.md

 # Sheet2hash

-Convert Excel or Spreadsheet to Ruby hash
+Convert Excel or Spreadsheet to Ruby Hash

 ## Installation